-If you are new to the subjunctive and are ready to dive in, I am offering a 4-Week Conquering the Subjunctive Mini Course starting on March 9, 2021.
-We will be reviewing the subjunctive from the ground up so you have a good base and understanding of the concept to springboard you to the next level.
+In my 1:1 coaching sessions, we review the subjunctive from the ground up, so you have a good base and understanding of the concept to springboard you to the next level.

 Whether you are in the midst of your subjunctive struggle or are standing looking up at the big subjunctive mountain, don’t be afraid – the hardest part is always taking the first step.

 ≫ Feeling stuck at the intermediate level?
 Grab a copy of my FREE 12-Step Guide to Overcoming the Intermediate Spanish Plateau, which details exactly how to break through to the advanced level.

 ≫ Are you a high Spanish beginner?
 Jump into ALAS II, the next step in my two-part beginner series, where we refine your conjugation, vocabulary, reading, and listening skills before moving onto the intermediate level.